mathieucans/snail-race-kata/snail-race-bet/Instructions.md

 The application is about bet on snail races 🐌🏁.

-The application can register bet and determine winners.
+The application can register bet and determine winners for the last race.
-The application has two external dependencies :
+The application has two externals dependencies :
 - a repository where store and retrieves bets
 - a race result provider